 Unwanted pregnancies

 Spaying and neutering can eliminate the risk of unwanted pregnancies in animals.
-This helps keep animals out of shelters, many of which are overcrowded.
-Shelters have to euthanize cats and dogs because there aren’t enough responsible homes for them.
-Spaying and neutering reduce the stray population in areas, which can reduce euthanasia.[7]
+Not only is this important for keeping your pet healthy, but it also helps counter overpopulation and keeps animals out of overcrowded shelters.
+If animals aren’t able to find a home, shelters may have to euthanize them.
+Spaying and neutering reduce the stray population, which can reduce euthanasia.[7]

 Behavioral improvements